AlexeyBeley/horey/human_api/README.md

-# Daily Actions Reporting Automation
+# Daily Tasks Reporting Automation

-"Daly", "Stand up meeting", "STUM", "YTB"...
+We spend 15-40 minutes a day for sharing our YTB (Yesterday, Today, Blockers) status.
+However, most of the time we forget to "document" the status or do it inaccurate.
+This happens because it's annoying to work with graphical task management systems.
+Below I'm presenting my experience in automating this daily routine using textual UI.

-# Work management systems
+## Work management systems
 There are many out there:
 Jira, Azure Devops, Monday etc.

-Benefits they bring:
+### Benefits:
 * Transparency - You know the shared work's status.
 * Unification- Common language.
 Task, Bug, Sprint, YTB etc.
 * Flow management- Rules to move from stage to stage.
 * Predictability- Ability to plan the future work.

-## Human factor
+### Drawback: Human factor
+All the benefits are achievable only if the system's data is accurate.
+So...
+How many times did you hear/tell/think during your Dalies/Stand up meetings/STUMs/YTBs:
-"Was lazy to open a task/bug".
+"It was couple of hours, was lazy to open a task/bug".
-"Forgot to add working hours in the task status."
+"Forgot to add working hours to this task"
 "Had lots of context switches.
 No idea how much total time did it take" "I'll fill it tomorrow before the daily meeting..."

-## In more formal words
-We spend 15-40 minutes a day for sharing our YTB (Yesterday, Today, Blockers) status.
-However, most of the time we forget to record the status or do it inaccurate.
-This happens because working with graphical task management systems annoys many people (or developers).
-Below I'm presenting my experience in automating this daily routine using textual UI.

-## Benefits:
-* Simplifying the world to the minimal needed set of statuses and actions.
-* Simple calculations refreshes memory:
-  - Reporting +2 hours on a planend task
-  - Reporting +4 hours on a planned bug
-  - Oh!
-Forgot to open new bug on yesterdays prod issue: Reporting 2 planned, +4 hours spent, title and comment.
-  total: +2 +4 +4 = 10 hours of work, sound correct for yesterday.
-* Pre submission validations:
-  - Do you have title, comment, planned time in a new task/bug?
+"Any way nobody will read this..."

 ## TL/DR
+Daily actions - actions you do on your tasks: Status changes, work planning, work hours updates, commenting.
-This is a sample textual format for reporting workers' daily actions:
+Below is an example of a textual format for reporting workers' daily actions:
 ```
 >ClLOSED:
 [user_story 1002 #Backend] -> task 1003 # Kubernetes Service :actions: +2, comment Created YAML file generator.